-I have a seven-year-old daughter named Elena who has officially declared she wants to be a photographer when she grows up.
+- I have a nine-year-old daughter named Elena who has officially declared she wants to be a photographer - okay, fine, an Olympic swimmer - when she grows up.

-Growing up in a tiny town in the mountains of Oaxaca, Mexico, I was obsessed with basketball.
-I’ve received several arts fellowships from the Mexican government for documentary photography projects about basketball in indigenous communities.
+- Growing up in a tiny town in the mountains of Oaxaca, Mexico, I was obsessed with basketball.
+I’ve received several arts fellowships to document basketball in indigenous communities.
 You can see some of my work in this area in The New York Times.

 - My favorite places in Pittsburgh are the parks.
 I go running daily in Schenley, and take long hikes with my family in Frick.

 - Even though I had never seen it until I was in my late twenties, I love the snow!